 - makes you believe that you deserve to be hurt

-- does and says things to cause you to doubt yourself
+- does and says things to cause you to doubt yourself or your sanity

 - causes you to have trouble making decisions

 - makes you wonder if you are crazy

 - intentionally humiliates you

 - calls you stupid, an idiot, etc.,

 - has a bad or unpredictable temper and uses it against you

 - blames you for his anger or outbursts

 - blames you for his abuse of you (you made me do this)